 Presenter Experience

-Mr. Raney is regularly invited to speak on student and special education topics for statewide organizations, such as the Association of California School Administrators (ACSA) at the annual Every Child Counts Symposium, and the California Charter Schools Association (CCSA) Conference.
-Mr. Raney also frequently presents workshops for school district, county office of education clients on such topics as Conflicts of Interest, Confidentiality of Pupil Records, Student Discipline Procedures, and Section 504.
+Mr. Raney annually speaks on student and special education topics for statewide organizations, such as the Association of California School Administrators (ACSA) at the annual Every Child Counts Symposium.
+Mr. Raney also frequently presents workshops and legal updates for school district and county office of education clients on issues related to special education and student support.

 Education

 Mr. Raney received his Juris Doctor degree from the University of the Pacific, McGeorge School of Law.
-During Law School, Mr. Raney was the recipient of the Public Service Scholarship, and was awarded an internship with the California Department of Managed Health Care.
-He earned his Bachelor of Arts in Political Science, with a minor in Communication, from the University of California, Davis.
+During Law School, Mr. Raney was the recipient of the Public Service Scholarship.
+He received his undergraduate degree from the University of California, Davis.

 Sloan Simmons sits down with Lozano Smith Special Education Practice Group Leaders Marcy Gutierrez and Aly Bivins, along with special education, 504, and student attorney Kyle Raney, to discuss this year's legislative activity in the area of special education, as well to get their views on what school officials should be thinking about in the special education arena looking forward to 2020.